Troubleshoot your AWS connection đź”—

-If you experience issues when connecting Splunk Observability Cloud to your Amazon Web Services (AWS) account, they might be caused by conflicts between policies and permissions.
-See Troubleshoot log collection in AWS for specific log troubleshooting and Troubleshoot Metric Streams in AWS for issues specific to Metric Streams.
+If you experience difficulties when connecting Splunk Observability Cloud to your Amazon Web Services (AWS) account or using the platform, read on to troubleshoot common issues.
+See Troubleshoot Metric Streams in AWS for issues specific to Metric Streams.

 Caution